2008 Georgian presidential election

 Presidential elections were held in Georgia on 5 January 2008, moved forward from autumn 2008 by President Mikheil Saakashvili after the 2007 demonstrations.

-A referendum on when to hold the legislative elections was held at the same date.
-On 26 November 2007 the President's office announced that Georgia would hold another simultaneous referendum on NATO membership.
+A double referendum on when to hold the legislative elections and on NATO membership was held on the same date.

-Saakashvili was declared a winner with 53.7% of the votes despite the accusation of electoral fraud by the Georgian opposition.
+Saakashvili was declared the winner with 53.7% of the votes, despite accusations of electoral fraud from the Georgian opposition.
 International observers welcomed the elections as "the first genuinely competitive presidential election" in the history of Georgia, and said, despite observed irregularities, the elections generally met the democratic standards.